Plynk investment app Download App

 If you’re over 18 and under the maximum income limits, you’re allowed to contribute up to $6,500 to a Roth IRA for 2023.

-Plynk does not currently offer retirement accounts, but we are continually evaluating new enhancements to our app.
+The Plynk app does not currently offer retirement accounts, but we are continually evaluating new enhancements to our app.

 See all articles